nielsengelen/val-puppet/README.md

 ##Usage

 When the license is being handled by Veeam Backup & Replication no additional license configuration is needed.
-If the license is however managed per device place your license file in the files folder under the module or disable license management via the class.
+If the license is however managed per device place your license file in the files folder under the module or disable license management via the module.

 ###Install with the default settings